JianLoong/genetic-js/README.md

 # Quick run

 Currently it is ran via command line via the `Make` file provided which is just running npx.

+You can also do a `yarn test` to run the test cases.